 - Facility or hospital fees

 - Surgeon’s fees by procedure (whether you plan to have a breast augmentation or couple it with a breast lift)

 - Post-op prescriptions

 - Post-surgery clothing and garments

 - Recovery supplements

-Even the type of implant you decide on—saline, silicone, anatomical, round, smooth, textured, etc.—can affect the overall price tag.
-If you didn’t think of these extras, it’s time you start looking at the true bottom line.
+Even the type of implant you decide on—saline, silicone, anatomical, round, smooth, textured, etc.—affects the overall price tag.
+If you didn’t think of these extras, it’s time to look at the true bottom line.

 These graphics and the responses from our doctors are a great starting point, but there are still other things you want to keep in mind regarding cost.
 To learn about other considerations regarding financing, the cost of your new wardrobe and implant-specific costs, scan the JustBreastImplants articles.